Ksakamoto281/PYTHON_AGRICULTURE-FARMLAND-/README.md

-# Plant-Growth-Python
+# AGRICULTURE FARMLAND
-Python Code for Agricultural Statistics
+Python Code for Land Statistics in Farms, Harvested Cropland, and Irrigated Land by Size of Farm.